ColumbiaPython/week-2-Intro-to-Statistics-Analysis/README.md

 for all students

 1. Chi Square Test:
-a. example question, concepts, data analysis
+1a. example question, concepts, data analysis

 2. Lineaer Regression:
-a. example question, concepts, data analysis
+2a. example question, concepts, data analysis
-b. what if we double the sample data, how would the linear regression result change?
+2b. what if we double the sample data, how would the linear regression result change?
-c. what if we replace the missing data with average, how would the linear regression result change?
+2c. what if we replace the missing data with average, how would the linear regression result change?

 3. Logistic Regression:
-a. example question, concepts, data analysis
+3a. example question, concepts, data analysis
-b.
+3b.
 Do we really understand the Log Loss Calculation in Logistic Regression?
 Instead of Mean Squared Error for Linear Regression, we use a cost function called Cross-Entropy, also known as Log Loss for Logistic regression.
-c.
+3c.
 Binary Classification
-d.
+3d.
 One vs. Rest: Multiple Categories Classification

 4. Multivariate Analysis:
-a. example question, concept, data analysis
+4a. example question, concept, data analysis

 for the new students only (a makeup 30min section after class)
 1. terminal operation: call jupyter notebook, learn about 'pip install XXXXX'